kamranahmedse/kamranahmedse.github.io/blog/_posts/2014-12-07-eager-loading-in-laravel.md

 In the above example we'll be loading only those books that have the `status` set to `returned`.

 #Final Words
 I hope you would have understood the N+1 problem and eager loading in Laravel by now.
 I encourage you to use eager loading whenever possible to make your database queries more robust.
-If you have any questions please do not hesitate to ask them by posting your questions in the comment section below.
+If you have any questions please do not hesitate to ask them by posting them in the comment section below.